-5. An attic does not count as a story where 50% or more of the attic floor area has a clear height of less than 7.5 feet; measured from the finished floor to the finished ceiling.
+5. For a detached or attached building type only, an attic does not count as a story where 50% or more of the attic floor area has a clear height of less than 7.5 feet; measured from the finished floor to the finished ceiling.
+To be classified as an attic, the space must also meet the specifications as provided in the defined term in Article 12.2, Defined Terms.